Up to 50% off sofas & mattresses — limited‑time deals.

 The materials you will actually see

-A practical example: a shopper may compare two beds that both say “organic.”
-One might have GOTS-certified cotton and wool over steel coils.
-Another might have GOLS-certified latex layers plus a GOTS-certified cover.
-Both can be valid, but they do not tell the same story about feel, sourcing, or construction.
-That is why reading the material map matters more than reacting to a single buzzword.
+Two beds can both be sold with organic language and still tell very different stories.
+One may use GOTS-certified cotton and wool over coils.
+Another may use GOLS-certified latex layers with a GOTS-certified cover.
+Both can be valid, but they will not feel the same or communicate the same level of transparency.
+That is why the material map matters more than a single buzzword.

 Why a fully organic mattress is rare